fovi-llc/gtfl/README.md

 ### Abstract

 GTFL is a graphical terminal for Common Lisp.
-The client is a html page running in a web browser and GTFL provides mechanisms for sending content to the client page from within Lisp (using [HUNCHENTOOT](http://www.weitz.de/hunchentoot/) and [HT-SIMPLE-AJAX](http://martin-loetzsch.de/ht-simple-ajax)).
+The client is a html page running in a web browser and GTFL provides mechanisms for sending content to the client page from within Lisp (using [HUNCHENTOOT](http://www.weitz.de/hunchentoot/) (redirects to https://edicl.github.io/hunchentoot/) and [HT-SIMPLE-AJAX](https://martin-loetzsch.de/ht-simple-ajax)).

 It is meant for Lisp programmers who want to debug or visualize their own algorithms.
 Instead of printing tracing information to the Lisp listener (which everybody normally does to understand what's going on), more readable graphical representations of the algorithm's internals are sent to the GTFL client page.

 GTFL also comes with mechanisms for visualizing complex (hierarchical) data or control structures.
 It provides functions for drawing trees and for hiding complexity in elements that expand when the user clicks on them.

-Two real-life examples for an application of GTFL can be found [here](https://www.martin-loetzsch.de/gtfl/application-example-1) (or [html/application-example-1.html](https://html-preview.github.io/?url=https://github.com/fovi-llc/gtfl/blob/main/html/application-example-1.html)) and [here](https://www.martin-loetzsch.de/gtfl/application-example-2) (or [html/application-example-1.html](https://html-preview.github.io/?url=https://github.com/fovi-llc/gtfl/blob/main/html/application-example-2.html)).
+Two real-life examples for an application of GTFL can be found [here](https://www.martin-loetzsch.de/gtfl/application-example-1) (or [html/application-example-1.html](https://html-preview.github.io/?url=https://github.com/fovi-llc/gtfl/blob/main/html/application-example-1.html)) and [here](https://www.martin-loetzsch.de/gtfl/application-example-2) (or [html/application-example-2.html](https://html-preview.github.io/?url=https://github.com/fovi-llc/gtfl/blob/main/html/application-example-2.html)).
 These are debug traces of linguistic parsing and production in the [Fluid Construction Grammar](http://fcg-net.org) (FCG) framework.
 Such traces help the developers FCG to understand and debug their programs and they help users of FCG to see what their linguistic rules are doing.
 By encapsulating visualizations for representations in expandable html elements, the complete trace fits into one browser window and still includes every little detail and intermediate processing step of the involved FCG algorithms (which would be thousands of pages debugging output to the listener).

 #### GitHub Copy

-[jimwhite@](https://github.com/jimwhite) copied the archive http://martin-loetzsch.de/gtfl/gtfl.tar.gz with version 0.1.3 on June 11, 2024 to https://github.com/fovi-llc/gtfl.
+[jimwhite@](https://github.com/jimwhite) copied the archive https://martin-loetzsch.de/gtfl/gtfl.tar.gz with version 0.1.3 on June 11, 2024 from the homepage https://www.martin-loetzsch.de/gtfl/ to https://github.com/fovi-llc/gtfl.
 This README is an incomplete conversion of the [index.html](https://html-preview.github.io/?url=https://github.com/fovi-llc/gtfl/blob/main/index.html) file which has all the details formatted by GTFL itself.
+I've updated (most of) the HTTP URLs to HTTPS.

 ### Contents